 To make it clear that you're raising the prices to maintain the quality of the product, you should explain what caused the price increase.
 For instance, as some raw materials become increasingly scarce and expensive, companies that utilize these materials are forced to increase the prices for products that use them.
 Laying that out to customers will prove your willingness to be transparent.

 5. Ensure the entire organization is aware of the price increase before announcing it to customers.

-It would be embarrassing if a frontline worker wasn't made aware of the price increase and accidentally charged a customer the original price of the product.
-Even if all employees were made aware of the situation, they should all be on the exact same page in terms of the cost-difference, the reasoning, and the logistics moving forward.
+It would be embarrassing for a frontline worker to accidentally charge a customer the wrong price because their company failed to notify them of a change.
+Even if all employees were made aware of the situation, they should all be on the same page in terms of the cost difference, the reasoning, and the logistics moving forward.
 That way, your company has a consistent voice on the matter.

 6. Allow customers to reach out with further questions or concerns.

 You want to be sure your customers receive all the information they require.
 A lack of information could cause them to churn to a competitor with lower prices.
 Reassure them that they can always reach out to anyone in your company — including high-level executives — with any more questions or concerns that come up regarding the price increase.